 The only one left in the family was Arnaud , the youngest son who went to higher business school in Amsterdam.

 At the age of 17, he had no choice but to drop out of university and go to Bad Bentheim to continue his business.

 A private life was not to be thought of at first.
 But the young businessman promised himself: As soon as the business profit exceeds 1 million marks, he would travel around the world.
 This goal was achieved with the balance sheet as at

 31.12.1910.
 From 1912 to 1913 Arnaud Gerlach travelled to

 1914 the First World War began.
 The company had already opened several branches in the Netherlands and employed more than 100 people.
 Although the Netherlands remained neutral, several German employees had been drafted and many did not return.
 The world economic crisis began in 1923.

-Since the next generation did not have much interest in the company, Gerlach & Co was consequently sold to van Gend & Loos (VGL) at the beginning of the 1970s.
+The company was sold to van Gend & Loos (VGL) in the early 1970s, but Arnaud remained managing director until his death in 1981.
 At the end of the 1980s, the entire VGL Group went to the Royal Nedlloyd Group, Rotterdam.
 And in 1999, Nedlloyd finally sold the Group to Deutsche Post AG, where it was integrated into the DHL logistics division.